iamayushgpt/Dynamic-Event-Calendar/README.md

 1. **Calendar View:**
    - Displays a calendar grid for the current month.
    - Allows navigation between months and year using "Previous" and "Next" buttons.
-   - Highlights the current day and visually distinguishes selected day tpo display events.
+   - Highlights the current day and visually distinguishes selected day for display of events.
 2. **Event Management:**
    - Add events to any date by clicking on the calendar.
    - View events for a selected date in a modal.
    - Delete existing events.
-   - Filter events based on search of events name.
+   - Filter events based on searching with keywords of event names.
 3. **Data Persistence:**
    - Stores all events in `localStorage` for persistence of events across sessions.
 4. **Event Logic:**